gvcallen/parax/README.md

 ## Motivation

 Usually, PyTrees are just "dumb" containers.
-However, it is often desirable to attach some metadata/parameterization alongside a given tree node.
+However, it is often desirable to attach some metadata/parameterization to a specific node.
 This can be done by "unwrapping" the metadata or constraint during model preparation or computation.

 Compared to other approaches, this provides a middle ground between purity and rigidity:
 - The "purist" approach is using *shadow PyTrees* i.e. parallel trees that hold the relevant metadata/parameterization.
 However, these are tedious to define for nested models, and require the entire library to manage parallel structures.